therealhackmeehan/ubacktest_docs/src/content/docs/Getting Started/intro.md

 1
 1
 ```

+Don't worry, we will show you how to do this.

 ### What Happens Next?
 The backtesting engine will take these signals and simulate trades, showing you how a strategy would have performed in the past.
 This gives you the chance to evaluate your approach and refine it to improve your results.